blue-pen5805/dify-plugin-gemini/README.md

 ## Changes

-Based on version 0.1.5 of the official plugin.
+Based on version 0.2.1 of the official plugin.

+- Fix `Search Sources` not working.
 - Add `base_url` parameter.
 - Add `Enable file upload` options.
 (Disable to use `Files API`)
 - Modify model parameters.